bminahan73/ccminer-aws-spot/README.md

 - [AWS CDK](https://aws.amazon.com/cdk/) (or just globally install it via `npm install -g aws-cdk`)
 - bootstrap the CDK ToolKit in your desired AWS account and region via the command `cdk bootstrap`
 - **IMPORTANT** You will also need to request service limit increases in your AWS account for the following: "Running On-Demand All G instances", "Running On-Demand All P instances" to an acceptable level greater than 0 (default is 0, I think they do that to prevent malicious actors from mining)
 - **IMPORTANT** you will need to enable Cost Explorer under "Billing".
-Cost Explorer API is needed by the mabda function to track your spending thus far.
+Cost Explorer API is needed by the lambda function to track your spending thus far.

 ## Configuration